kashishkap00r/kashish-kapoor/content/company-radar.md

 - scraping historical editions
 - extracting company mentions and quote blocks
 - mapping quotes to companies
-- building a chronological timeline for each company (oldest to newest)
+- building a chronological timeline for each company (newest to oldest)

 ---